Tro23/FLOWRRA/Flowrra_The_Hybrid_Structure.md

 | **Centralized** | System Health Monitoring/Recovery | Global, Aggregated State Metrics | Low (Intermittent) | High (Server-level) | **Guaranteed Stability & Resilience to Catastrophic Failure** |

 This hybrid model allows the system to scale effectively while retaining a robust mechanism against total system failure, making it an ideal choice for large-scale, dynamic, and high-stakes swarm applications like logistics and dense drone operations.

+### *Update
+After much thought, It's clearly possible to decentralize even the density function, while we maintain the thread of coherence across the nodes.
+This way, there's no particular mother node, that can be targeted.
+The detailed updates will be coming soon.
+But it works just as the repulsion field is calculated by each node, which pretty much is the density function.
+(1 - repulsion field); hence we can offload the centralized layer across all nodes to a large degree.